Nairobi National Park Safaris

 Children: Non-residents pay $22 per day, while Kenyans pay KSH 215

-*NB: Fees vary due to season of the year.
+*NB: Fees vary due to the season of the year.
 Extra fees for vehicle entry, aircraft landing, ranger escort and camping may apply where applicable.

 Nairobi National Park Accommodation Costs